 Adult residents (19 and over) and employees of the city of Los Angeles who wish to earn their high school diploma are encouraged to apply.
 Minors should pursue their high school education through existing resources such as the Los Angeles Unified School District.

 Complete an online self-assessment.
-After you have successfully finished the self-assessment, you will be invited to take one two-week prerequisite course in the career area of your choice.
-Upon successful completion of the course, you will be contacted by the library within five business days to discuss enrollment in the program.
+After you have successfully finished the self-assessment, you must enroll in one two-week prerequisite course in the career area of your choice.
+You will be contacted by the library within five business days to discuss enrollment in the program, only upon the successful completion of the two-week prerequisite course.
+If you have questions, call 213-228-7540 to speak with a library staff member or email firstname.lastname@example.org.

 No. This is not a GED program.
 Successful graduates will earn a high school diploma and a career certificate from an accredited high school.
 They will not receive a high school equivalency certificate.